zipkinlab/Zylstra_etal_2022_GCB/README.md

 All monarch data from the overwintering grounds and covariate data for 2004-2018 are publicly available.
 Monarch data from the summer breeding grounds are proprietary and are therefore not publicly available (though we provide descriptions of those data here).
 1. [YearlyData.csv](Data/Monarchs_winter.csv): Data on overwintering monarch population size and annual covariates.
     - yr: year
-    - area.feb: area occupied (ha) by monarch butterflies in February
     - area.dec: area occupied (ha) by monarch butterflies in December
     - spGDD.east: annual growing degree days (GDD) accumulated between 22 Mar and 2 May (weeks 4-9) in eastern Texas
     - spPCP.east: cumulative precipitation (mm) between Feb and Apr in eastern Texas